 Summit is not a name that we come across every day when comparing trampolines, but it’s actually a brand of Skywalker and a sibling to the Skywalker 15’ Trampoline above.
 These 2 rebounders are quite similar in a number of ways including the galvanized stainless steel frame with T-brackets assembly and the patented no-gap enclosure system that features a propylene net and curved support posts.
 The major difference, however, is that the Summit rectangle trampoline is notably smaller at 14×8 feet.
 There are 2 ways to look at this: first, it means that the jumping surface is much smaller than what you’d get from the 15-foot Skywalker trampoline above.
-With a jumping area of around 12’ by 6’, most parents argue that this trampoline can accommodate only 1 child at a time.
+With a jumping area of around 12’ by 6’, most parents argue that this trampoline can accommodate only 1 child at a time and therefore you don’t have to think about buying a small trampoline.
 This might be a deal-breaker if you would like to have at least 2 kids trampolining together, but remember that this isn’t always so safe.
 On the other hand, this trampoline’s small size makes it the best for small yards.
 So, if space is your biggest concern, this model might be what you need.
 The Summit trampoline does not lose on all fronts though, for instance, this tramp boasts 84 springs which are slightly higher than what the Skywalker 15’ trampoline uses.
 And this means that the Summit offers a little bit more air than its big bro.
 This might also be the reason for its slightly higher price.

 - Higher bounce than other models in its price range